vprusso/toqito/docs/tutorials.xor_quantum_value.rst

 =====================================================================

 In this tutorial, we will cover the concept of an *XOR game*.
-We will also showcase how the `toqito` software package can be used to calculate the classical and quantum value of a given XOR game.
+We will also showcase how the :code:`toqito` software package can be used to calculate the classical and quantum value of a given XOR game.

-For readers who are already familiar with XOR games and who simply want to see how to use `toqito` to study these objects, they are welcome to consult the documentation page, and more specifically the function `xor\_game\_value
+For readers who are already familiar with XOR games and who simply want to see how to use :code:`toqito` to study these objects, they are welcome to consult the documentation page, and more specifically the function `xor\_game\_value
 <https://toqito.readthedocs.io/en/latest/nonlocal_games.xor_games.html>`_.